Chewsterchew/Bitcoin/README.md

 ## Permissions and Commands

-The permissions are very similar to bitcoins, just replace /bitcoin with /litecoin and the bitcoin.perm with litecoin.perm.
+The permissions are very similar to bitcoin's, just replace /bitcoin with /litecoin and the bitcoin.perm with litecoin.perm.

 Permission list can be found on the [Bitcoin Spigot Page](https://www.spigotmc.org/resources/bitcoin.52085/).

+## Unique Features to this plugin only!

+- Some permissions that should be default are!